movementlabsxyz/MIP/README.md

 MDs and MIPs are assigned their PR number as soon as they are drafted.
 PRs that do not introduce a new MIP are also accepted.
 Thus, there will be gaps in the MIP number sequence.
 These gaps will also emerge when MIPs are deprecated or rejected.

+An MIP number will be assigned by an editor.
+When opening a pull request to submit your MIP, please use an abbreviated title in the folder name, `mip-draft-title_abbrev`.
+The branch of the pull request should be "mip/title" and the pull request description should be "[draft] <MIP title>".

+Update the OVERVIEW.md file with the MIP number and title.